 Day 1.
 Arrival

-Transfer from Málaga airport to Lanteira, an intriguing village on the north side of the mountain range.
-We stay in a charming hotel overlooking a gorge, on the outskirts of the village.
+Transfer from Málaga airport to La Calahorra, an intriguing village on the north side of the mountain range.
+We stay in a charming hotel overlooking the spectacular castle.
 Over dinner in the renowned restaurant, we will talk about the adventure ahead of us.

 Day 2.
 Stage 1